Updated: June 29th, 2026

 Estheticians often work in salons, beauty boutiques, spas, or other businesses focused on relaxation and self-care.
 You also find these professionals in resorts, on cruise ships, and in fitness centers.

-• Counseling patients and answering questions about possible treatments, risks, and outcomes
+• Assisting with consultations and answering questions about skincare treatments, risks, and expected outcomes

 Esthetician certification may involve learning how to do the following tasks: